One of my personal and professional life goals is to broaden the definition of theology.

 If our species is to continue on this planet, we must take responsibility for our religions: Patriotism, Nationalism, Capitalism, Militarism, Football and all Sportism, Christianity, Judaism, Islam, Buddhism, Hinduism, etc. etc. They are not magic.
 They do not come from the gods.
 They (and the gods we worship) are our creation… illusions we have made.
 They are our own reflection.

-It is time for us to embrace this fact and with full critical intentionality create illusions that will result in the best of all possible conditions for all of life on the planet… and the planet itself.
+It is time for us to embrace this fact and with full critical intentionality create illusions that will move us to bring about the best of all possible conditions for all of life on the planet… and the planet itself.

-We have to mature quickly and get to work designing this masterful illusion now, if history is to continue.
+We have to mature quickly and get to work designing these masterful illusions now, if history is to continue.

 If we pull it off, it will be the greatest magic trick ever.
-If we don't, we will all disappear.
+If we don't, we will all disappear as if by magic.